freiland/portfolio-page/README.md

 * _Open the file directory_

-* _Drag the index.html file into the browswer of your choice._
+* _Drag the index.html file into the browser of your choice._

 ## Known Bugs